Simultaneous inference for generalized linear models with unmeasured confounders: Numerical experiments

 Using Splatter, $n$ cells are sampled from two groups with equal probability for $n\in\{100,200\}$, containing $p=10,000$ genes.
 Because of the sparse nature of the simulated single-cell datasets, about 80\% of the genes are only expressed in 10 cells.
 Hence, we exclude these lowly-expressed genes and evaluate the methods for the remaining genes.
 We include $d=3$ covariates for each cell: the intercept, the group indicator ($\{\pm 1\}$), and the logarithm of the library sizes, which is the sum of expression across all genes.
 When simulating the datasets, we use Splatter to generate four batches, introducing three major confounders.
 Because the data is not generated from well-specified GLMs, the oracle model is unknown and hence not included.
 For \textsc{glm}-naive and \textsc{gcate}, we use the NB likelihood with log links to directly model the count data, where the gene-level dispersion parameters are estimated by the method of moments based on the estimated mean returned by using the Poisson likelihood; see \Cref{app:subsec:opt} for more details.
 For \textsc{cate}, we normalize the counts in each cell by its library size, then multiply them by a scale factor of $10^4$ and shift them by one, and finally, apply the logarithm transform, following the standard preprocessing approach of single-cell data.

 Compared to the previous bulk-cell simulation in \Cref{subsec:simu-poisson}, the simulated data from Splatter is sparser and more noisy.
 From \Cref{fig:simu2}, both \textsc{cate} and \textsc{glm} fail to control the Type-I error at level 5\% and have lower power than \textsc{gcate} in this more challenging setting.
 The primary reason lies in the assumption underlying \textsc{cate} is significantly violated, while the \textsc{glm} approach fails to account for confounding effects.
 Though \textsc{glm} may have reasonable control over the false discoveries, its power and precision are highly affected by the confounders.
 On the contrary, \textsc{gcate} obtain valid Type-I error and FDP controls and higher power and precision with small sample sizes because of proper distributional modeling.
+The result of \textsc{gcate} is slightly conservative because of model misspecification and zero inflation induced by the Splatter simulator, which could bias the estimates of coefficients $\bB$ towards zero.
+Additionally, the NB distribution involves the additional challenge of estimating the overdispersion parameters.